 - Mertect 340-F (Group 1) at 3.5 fl oz in an equal amount of water (1:1)/100 lb of seed for seed production fields in Oregon (SLN OR-100014).
 Mertect at 0.002 mg a.i./seed is labeled for control of Fusarium diseases in cabbage and will aid in controlling seedborne Leptosphaeria.
 Studies conducted by OSU and WSU have shown Mertect to be an effective treatment for seedborne Leptosphaeria.

 - Rovral 4F (Group 2) at 16 fl oz/100 lb seed as a slurry by commercial seed treaters only.
 Not to be used on farm.
-For seed production fields in Oregon (SLN OR-140013) and WA only (SLN WA-070001).
+For seed production fields in Oregon (SLN OR-140013) and WA only (SLN WA-160007).
 Studies conducted by WSU have shown Rovral to not be completely effective for seedborne Leptosphaeria when used at 8 fl oz/100 lb seed.
+Note: the active ingredient, iprodione, has been phased out by the EU.

 If leaf spots are observed in a planting, foliar sprays will help to reduce the build-up within the field: